chains-project/dirty-waters/README.md

                         signature
 ```

 Reports are gradual by default: that is, only the highest severity smell type with issues found within this project is reported.
-You can disable this feature, and get a full report, by setting the `--no-gradual-report` flag to `true`.
-Note that if you ask for specific checks to be performed, the gradual report feature will also be disabled.
+You can disable this feature, and get a full report,
+by setting the --gradual-report flag to false.

 1. Static analysis: